Cupertino High School: Campus

-There is a football field at the southern tip of the campus (rubber track and American football field).
+There is a football field at the southern end of the campus (rubber track and American football field).
 The gymnasium, swimming pool, baseball field, soccer/field hockey/softball field and tennis courts reside between the football field and the classroom in the southern part of the school.

 The Cupertino High School quad centers most student activities including clubs day, spirit week, and fairs.
-Club day is an event where Cupertino High School clubs presents their club and fundraises by selling food.
+Club day is an event where Cupertino High School clubs presents their club and fundraises.
 Spirit weeks are weeks where students dress up in different styles, often pertaining to a theme, and participate in school events.

 There is a main cafeteria next to the quad which includes a kitchen and seating available in two floors.
 There is also a career center are located on the other side of the quad.
 Connecting the two buildings is a glass bridge which mainly consists of a library, but also including a computer lab, conference rooms, and a staff counseling office.

 The main gym hosts rallies and large speaker events.
 Rallies are spirit events the school hosts multiple times a year.
 Notable rallies include the Homecoming Rally, Hall of Fame Rally, and the Senior Send off Rally.

 Cupertino High School has a theater for its performing arts programs (Drama, Band, Orchestra).
 The theater was named after Robert L. Gomez for his contributions to Cupertino High School's music education.